 - We aim to be a positive example of agency practice in the sector and influence positive change

-- We will use the majority of our profits for homeless housing and support through our UP fund, or reinvest them in the organisation so we can increase our impact over the longer term.
+- We will use the majority of our surpluses for homeless housing and support through our UP fund, or reinvest them in the organisation so we can increase our impact over the longer term.

 Our impact: April 18 to April 19